-&lt;sup>17 It is important to clarify that the relativist is not saying that the nature of hinges as accepted propositions is determined by the contingencies of Bellarmine's dispute with Galileo.
+17 It is important to clarify that the relativist is not saying that the nature of hinges as accepted propositions is determined by the contingencies of Bellarmine and Galileo's dispute.
 Rather, the relativist contends that the acceptance account cannot avoid relativism by simply insisting that methods of belief formation like Revelation are not hinges, because (so argues the relativist) Bellarmine's epistemic practices can be interpreted as if Revelation is a hinge, which is what the relativist needs in order to commit the acceptance account to epistemic relativism.